Co-Make1/Backend/README.md

 /api/issues/3

+Must be logged in

+Required:

-Must be logged in and provide a valid issue id
+- a valid issue id

 Returns updated issue object